Wujidadi/Laravel-Goto-View-Controller/README.md

 ## Instalation

-* Clone this repository to `sublime-text-3/Packages` folder
+* Clone this repository to `sublime-text-3/Packages` folder.
 * Add this keybinding.

 ```json